top of page

 • Transcutaneous Auricular Vagus Nerve Stimulation (taVNS): Stimulation of the vagus nerve through the skin, typically at the ear.

 • Transcutaneous Electrical Nerve Stimulation (TENS): Known for pain relief.
+Employs electrical currents to stimulate nerves for therapeutic purposes.

 How does tDCS work?